scunning1975/collegio-carlo-alberto/README.md

 - Aggregation, weighting, covariates and parallel trends diagnostics
 - Recent innovations like CS, SA, DCDH, Honest DiD
 - Heavy emphasis on application, interpretation, and implementation, as well as trouble shooting

+This class is a follow-up to Juan F. Vargas recent panel methods class.
+The purpose of this course is a part 2 in that we will focus on interpretation issues within both the common diff-in-diff methods which are often confused by software syntax, as well as subtle issues regarding weighting in aggregate data.
+We will also cover some new material such as addressing problematic compositional changes in repeated cross sections and continuous difference-in-differences.
+Together we will work on a week-long coding exercise involving data from Cheng and Hoekstra (2013) castle doctrine reform paper in the *JHR*, as well as implement your own project related to the castle doctrine reform outside of class.
+While some of this is review, our focus is to better prepare you for your own research via an intense of "checklist design" and overall greater credibility and assurance in your own projects.

 ---